Zayne-sprague/To-CoT-or-not-to-CoT/README.md

 # 📖 Tutorial

-We have a [tutorial notebook]() to help users go more indepth on how the code works and how to run your own custom evaluations.
+We have a [tutorial notebook](https://github.com/Zayne-sprague/To-CoT-or-not-to-CoT/blob/main/tutorials.ipynb) to help users go more in-depth on how the code works and how to run your own custom evaluations.

 # Recreating results from the paper